-Full name: Joanna Dartsch
+Full name: Joana Dartsch

 Program at BI: MSc in Strategic Marketing Management

-Even though the study programme sounded really compelling to me right away, Norway is not the most obvious choice.
+Even though the study programme sounded really compelling to me right away.
+Norway is not the most obvious choice.
 So why did I decide to move to the country of Vikings?

-Now that I am settled into my studies, I can confirm my decision 100%.
-I love how Norwegians always find a reason to spend time outside, no matter if it's sunny, raining, stormy, or snowing.
+Now that I am settled into my studies.
+I can confirm my decision 100%.
+I love how Norwegians always find a reason to spend time outside.
+No matter if it's sunny, raining, stormy, or snowing.
 Within a 20-minute walking distance from campus you will be able to start your hike, ski, or mountain bike.

-If you're thinking about applying to BI now, I'll give you a piece of advice that guided me through my studies: Seize opportunities as they arise!
+If you're thinking about applying to BI now.
+I'll give you a piece of advice that guided me through my studies.
+Seize opportunities as they arise!